chrisnoonan98675/site/xl-deploy/how-to/using-the-xl-deploy-cli-provisioning-extension.markdown

 ## Step 7 Preview provisioning task

-Provisioning CLI allows you to preview the provisioning plan that XL Deploy generated based on the provisioning configuration.
+The CLI provisioning extension allows you to preview the provisioning plan that XL Deploy generated based on the provisioning configuration.
 To view the plan, you can use the `preview` method of `provisioner` object as shown below.

 {% highlight python %}
 task_preview = provisioner.preview(p)
 {% endhighlight %}

-You can also preview a step by passing it blockId and step number as shown below.
+You can also preview a step by passing it a blockId and step number as shown below.

 {% highlight python %}
 step_preview = provisioner.preview(p,"0_1_1_1","1")